-- What is the history of the land transaction between Claremont School of Theology (CST) and The Claremont Colleges (TCC)?
+- What is the current status of the lengthy litigation between Claremont School of Theology (CST) and The Claremont Colleges (TCC)?

-CST purchased the land at a negotiated price from TCC to begin operations in Claremont in 1957.
-As part of the parties’ original agreement, TCC has a right to repurchase the property according to an agreed purchase-price formula if CST ever desired to sell or transfer the property or left Claremont.
+CST purchased the land from TCC at a negotiated price to begin operations in Claremont in 1957.
+As part of the parties’ original agreement, TCC retained a right to repurchase the property according to an agreed purchase-price formula if CST ever desired to sell or transfer the property or leave Claremont.

 - Does TCC have specific plans for the use of the property?

-TCC envisions several potential uses consistent with the higher education mission of TCC including: additional student housing for several institutions caused by increased enrollment due to student deferrals and limited study abroad opportunities resulting from the pandemic; additional office and classroom spaces as institutions renovate or replace aging facilities and new TCC initiatives and academic programs.
+TCC envisions several potential uses consistent with the higher education mission of TCC and consistent with local zoning and land use designations (the property is zoned Institutional Educational), including additional student housing for several institutions caused by increased enrollment due to student deferrals and limited study abroad opportunities resulting from the pandemic; other office and classroom spaces as institutions renovate or replace aging facilities; and new TCC initiatives and academic programs.

 - Why did CST bring legal action against TCC?